lemarigo/PortifolioProjects-Data-Prep-and-Machine-Learning/README.md

 ## Online Retailer Analysis

 **Dataset source:**  https://www.kaggle.com/datasets/abhishekrp1517/online-retail-transactions-dataset
-<i>Dataset is too large to upload into the Git repository>
+<i>Dataset is too large to upload into the Git repository/>

 **About the project:** I've been given access to a dataset containing customer transactions for an online retailer and tasked with using machine learning tools to gain and report on business insights.
 The audience for this report are non-specialists.